THE STORY OF NAVAJO CREATION

 The Creator and the Holy People created the Natural World including humans, birds, and all animals.
 This Natural World was put in Hozjo (BALANCE).
 Hozjo (harmony, balance, and peace) only occurs when there is interconnectedness.
 All members of the Natural World depend on each other.

-The emergence of highest level of Navajo Hozjo was Xajiinai, a hole in the La Plata mountains of SW Colorado.
+The people and all forms of life originated in the underworld and were brought to the surface by supernatural beings.
+The place of emergence was Xajiinai, a hole in the La Plata mountains of SW Colorado.
 The Holy People have the power to hurt or help, and centuries ago taught Dine (The People) how to live in harmony with Mother Earth, Father Sky and the other elements: man, animals, plants, insects.
 The Dine believe that when the ceremonies cease the world will cease.

 Navajo Nation refers to a sovereign Native American Nation established by Dine.
 Dine means "The People".